-Five directors are to be elected at the Annual Meeting to terms expiring in 2000.
+Four directors are to be elected at the Annual Meeting to terms expiring in 2001 and one director is to be elected to a term expiring in 1999.
 The Board has recommended as nominees for election as directors the first five persons named in the table below.
 All of the nominees are currently directors of the Company.
 The Board is divided into three classes.
-The terms of the ten remaining directors expire in 1998 and 1999.
+The terms of the nine remaining directors expire in 1999 and 2000.
 Unless otherwise specified in the accompanying Proxy, the shares voted pursuant thereto will be cast for the persons named below as nominees for election as directors.
 If, for any reason, any of the nominees named below should be unable to serve as a director, it is intended that such Proxy will be voted for the election, in his or her place, of a substituted nominee who would be recommended by management.
 Management, however, has no reason to believe that any nominee named below will be unable to serve as a director.

-The following table sets forth as to each nominee and as to each incumbent director whose term of office extends to 1998 and 1999 and who is, therefore, not a nominee for election as a director at this Annual Meeting: (i) his or her age; (ii) all positions and offices with the Company; (iii) principal occupation or employment during the past five years; (iv) other directorships of publicly held companies or investment companies; and (v) period of service as a director of the Company.
+The following table sets forth as to each nominee and as to each incumbent director whose term of office extends to 1999 and 2000 and who is, therefore, not a nominee for election as a director at this Annual Meeting: (i) his or her age; (ii) all positions and offices with the Company; (iii) principal occupation or employment during the past five years; (iv) other directorships of publicly held companies or investment companies; and (v) period of service as a director of the Company.
 Except as otherwise indicated, each person has had the same principal occupation or employment during the past five years.